Writers' Trust of Canada - 50 Years

-David Chariandy is the author of Soucouyant, which was nominated for eleven literary awards, including the Governor General’s Award and the Scotiabank Giller Prize, and Brother, nominated for fourteen awards, winning the Rogers Writers’ Trust Fiction Prize, the Ethel Wilson Fiction Prize, and the Toronto Book Award.
+David Chariandy is a writer and critic.
+His novel Soucouyant was nominated for eleven literary awards including a Governor General’s Award and Giller Prize.
+His second novel Brother was nominated for fourteen awards and won the 2017 Rogers Writers’ Trust Fiction Prize, the Ethel Wilson Fiction Prize, and the Toronto Book Award.
 His most recent book is a memoir entitled I’ve Been Meaning to Tell You: A Letter to My Daughter.
-David lives in Vancouver and teaches literature and creative writing at Simon Fraser University.
-In 2019, he received the Windham-Campbell Prize for fiction.
-In 2022, he was elected a fellow of the Academies of Arts, Humanities, and Sciences of Canada.
+Chariandy is a frequent writer of articles and book chapters for various publications, co-edits special-issue journals, and sits on the editorial board for the literary journal Brick.
+He is a professor of English at the University of Toronto.

 Videos